alevtinasemeniuk/alevtinasemeniuk/README.md

 ### 👨‍💻 About Me:

 My name is Alevtina, and I am a QA Engineer.
 I have always been passionate about testing, which led me to start my journey as a tester by working freelance on a [crowdsourcing platform](https://drive.google.com/file/d/1YIN3A9wFFwfi1Jup4NUMCYqpb0Tri-Hv/view?usp=sharing).
 To further my professional growth and acquire new skills in testing, I pursued additional education.
-As a result, I completed a [course in functional software testing]().
+As a result, I completed a [functional software testing course]().
 I am excited to share my projects and the skills I have gained along the way.

 Feel free to explore my portfolio and connect with me!